-"(l) OVERSIGHT.-(1) The Committee on Government Operations [now Committee on Oversight and Reform] of the House of Representatives and the Committee on Governmental Affairs [now Committee on Homeland Security and Governmental Affairs] of the Senate shall have continuing oversight jurisdiction with respect to the official conduct of the Review Board and the disposition of postponed records after termination of the Review Board, and shall have access to any records hald or created by the Review Board.
+"(l) OVERSIGHT.-(1) The Committee on Government Operations [now Committee on Oversight and Reform] of the House of Representatives and the Committee on Governmental Affairs [now Committee on Homeland Security and Governmental Affairs] of the Senate shall have continuing oversight jurisdiction with respect to the official conduct of the Review Board and the disposition of postponed records after termination of the Review Board, and shall have access to any records held or created by the Review Board.

-held or created by the Review Board. "(2) The Review Board shall have the duty to cooperate with the exercise of such oversight jurisdiction.
+"(2) The Review Board shall have the duty to cooperate with the exercise of such oversight jurisdiction.